ProprioCS/Provia.Documents/Service Tickets.md

 These Work Order Group controls are covered later.

   Next are the table columns:

 All columns are sortable.
 When you have the results Arranged into sections, they sort within each section.

   **Cancelling Events on the Hold List:**

-Within each Event’s WO # column, there is an X icon – this is used to Cancel the Event.
+Within each Event's WO # column, there is an X icon – this is used to Cancel the Event.
 It asks if you are sure.
 All Days on that Event will be cancelled, unless they are Completed or Partially Completed.
 If this Event is the only Event on the Work Order, the Work Order itself will be cancelled as well.

   **Grouping Events on the Hold List:**

-Within each Event’s WO Group column, there are some buttons.
+Within each Event's WO Group column, there are some buttons.
 If the Event is NOT currently in a Hold List Work Order Group, there is a plus sign button to add it to one:

 Clicking the plus sign displays a dropdown of the Hold List Groups: